ComputationalCryoEM/ASPIRE-Python/docs/source/class_source.rst

 ***************

 Class Selectors consume the output of ``Class2D`` and attempt to order and/or filter classes down to a selection.
-Selection the "best" classes in CryoEM problems is still an area of active research.
+Selecting the "best" classes in CryoEM problems is still an area of active research.
 Some common methods are provided, along with an extensible base interface.